Major Release: You can now generate VPATs® Using AI.

 New products placed on the market June 28, 2025

-New services provided to consumers June 28, 2025
+All services provided to consumers (new and existing) June 28, 2025

-Legacy products used in services (general) May continue until June 28, 2030 unless replaced earlier
+Products used in provision of EAA-covered services May continue until June 28, 2030 unless replaced earlier

 Service contracts agreed before June 28, 2025 May continue unchanged until expiry (max 5 years to June 28, 2030)